 Oklahoma's homeownership rate has dropped in recent years to 66% down from 73% a few years ago.
 The trend in the Sooner State follows the national rates so closely that the state could be used to define the national average in terms of home sales and ownership.
 Buyers in Oklahoma sometimes seek out alternative financing options to purchase a home or renovate an existing property.
-Loans from the big banks and mortgage companies can take a while to fund and require quite a bit of paperwork.
+Loans from the big banks and mortgage companies can take awhile to fund and require quite a bit of paperwork.
 In Oklahoma, hard money loans offered by individual and small group investors are becoming a popular option for many.
-They close quickly and require way less paperwork - the requirement is that the buyer use their home or other owned real estate as collateral to secure the loan.
+These loans close quickly and require way less paperwork.
+However, they require the buyer to use their home or other owned real estate as collateral to secure the loan.
 Buyers willing and able to do that are more likely to fund fast and move in without having to go through the longer and sometimes invasive process of financing a real estate purchase.

 Oklahoma Foreclosure Laws

 Oklahoma allows for foreclosures that happen through the court system, called a judicial foreclosure; as well as, foreclosures that take place outside of the courts, called non-judicial.
 In the past, most foreclosures in Oklahoma were managed without the courts, which means the process moves swiftly and can make it difficult for homeowners that are behind on payments to catch up and save their home.
 In recent years, lawmakers have taken steps to slow the process a bit and have built in new provisions that allow homeowners to push a pending foreclosure into the judicial process.
 This requires two steps and they must take place at least ten days before the foreclosure sale:

 - The homeowner must notify the lender attempting foreclosure by certified mail that the property to be sold is a homestead (primary residence) and that they are electing for judicial foreclosure.